Leg Swelling Treatment New Orleans, LA

-Leg swelling is a common but little-known symptom of venous insufficiency, a condition that occurs when your veins don’t move blood through your body efficiently.
-At La Bella Vita Laser offers Leg Swelling Treatment at our Vein Center in New Orleans, LA.
-Dr. Randall Juleff can help relieve your leg swelling and discomfort with customized treatments for venous insufficiency.
+Leg swelling treatment is a common but little-known symptom of venous insufficiency, a condition that occurs when your veins don’t move blood through your body efficiently.
+La Bella Vita Laser offers Leg Swelling Treatment at our Vein Center in New Orleans, LA.
+Dr. Randall Juleff helps you to relieve your leg swelling and discomfort with customized treatments for venous insufficiency.
 Call or make an appointment online today to get the best treatment in Mandeville and Metairie, Louisiana.

 Leg Swelling Q & A

 The veins in your legs are responsible for sending blood back up to your torso.
 When you have venous insufficiency, your blood doesn’t flow efficiently back to your heart, which causes a backup of blood and other fluid in your legs.
 This can lead to edema, the medical term for swelling.
 When venous insufficiency causes leg swelling, it may affect one or both legs.